stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 what he had seen upstairs.
 Good God!
 What eldritch dream-world was this into which he had blundered?
 He dared move neither backward nor forward, but stood there trembling at the black curve of the boxed-in staircase.
 Every trifle of the scene burned itself into his brain.
-The sounds, the sense of dread expectancy, the darkness, the steepness of the narrow steps&mdash;and merciful heaven!&nbsp;.&nbsp;.&nbsp;. the faint but unmistakable luminosity of all the woodwork in sight;
+The sounds, the sense of dread expectancy, the darkness, the steepness of the narrow steps--and merciful heaven! . . . the faint but unmistakable luminosity of all the woodwork in sight;
 steps, sides, exposed laths, and beams alike!

-  Then there burst forth a frantic whinny from Ammi&rsquo;s horse outside, followed at once by a clatter which told of a frenzied runaway.
+  Then there burst forth a frantic whinny from Ammi's horse outside, followed at once by a clatter which told of a frenzied runaway.
 In another moment horse and buggy had gone beyond earshot, leaving the frightened man on the dark stairs to guess what had sent them.
 But that was not all.
 There had been another sound out there.
-A sort of liquid splash&mdash;water&mdash;it must have been the well.
+A sort of liquid splash--water--it must have been the well.
 He had left Hero untied near it, and a buggy-wheel must have brushed the coping and knocked in a stone.
 And still the pale phosphorescence glowed in that detestably ancient woodwork.
 God! how old the house was!
 Most of it built before 1670, and the gambrel roof not later than 1730.

-  A feeble scratching on the floor downstairs now sounded distinctly, and Ammi&rsquo;s grip tightened on a heavy stick he had picked up in the attic for some purpose.
+  A feeble scratching on the floor downstairs now sounded distinctly, and Ammi's grip tightened on a heavy stick he had picked up in the attic for some purpose.
 Slowly nerving himself, he finished his descent and walked boldly toward the kitchen.
 But he did not complete the walk, because what he sought was no longer there.
 It had come to meet him, and it was still